netxms/netxms-doc/admin/user-management.rst

 System Access Rights
 --------------------

+|product_name| has 2 types of access rights access rights per system that are
+described in this section and per object.

 System access rights used to grant access to system-wide configuration (like :ref:`event-processing`) and functions (like agent registration).